Stećci Medieval Tombstone Graveyards – UNESCO Sites Croatia

 Stećci are often decorated with inscriptions and simple shapes.
 You'll see stars, half-spheres, crescent moons, and spirals.
 Other tombs have more complex motifs such as animals, religious symbols, or figures involved in sport.
 One of the most notable images discovered on a tomb is a man with his right arm raised.

-Some of the Crljivica Stećci feature figures dancing the traditional kolo dance, or “wheel dance.”
+Some Crljivica Stećci feature figures dancing the traditional kolo dance, or "wheel dance."

 As you explore the Crljivica stećci, look for scenes of people hunting, jousting, or dancing.
 On this particular group of tombstones, there are 52 stećci bear decorations.
 Remember, bears are native to the region.
 The Croatian 5 kuna coin also features a bear on the backside.